Borbot33/BorbotAPI/README.md

 **Instructions:**
 1. Rename the file `example.env` to `.env`
 2. Configure the file `.env`
-3. Use this command to install libraries
+3. Run this command to install libraries

     ```bash
         npm i